If there's one commercial children's toy that is far more iconic than others, it would be LEGO

 - The LEGO Movie, natch.
-Even water, smoke and explosions are made of LEGO!
+Even water, smoke, explosions, and some of the motion blur effects are made of LEGO!
 The only subversions are the artifacts coming from the real world.

 - Sophie's World calls LEGO "the most ingenious toy in the world," due to its ability to nigh-endlessly be built into something, destroyed, and then built again into something else much like the Greek philosopher Democritus thought with his version of atoms.

 - James May (of Top Gear fame) wrote and presented a series in Autumn/Winter 2009 called Toy Stories, in which he makes the toys of his youth full-sized and awesome, to get today's kids involved in old-style entertainment.
 Among other things, this included making a full-sized, fully functional two-story house — including toilet, shower and (uncomfortable) bed — almost entirely out of LEGO.
 Sadly, it was on borrowed land in a vineyard, no buyer stepped forward and it was demolished.
 The bricks were on loan from LEGO and were returned, with the intent of putting them to use in a yearly charity build.
 Its name liveth forevermore.